phoenixframework/phoenix_guides/B_adding_pages.md

 ###A New Route

-For this page, we're going to re-use our HelloController we just created and just add a new "show" action.
+For this page, we're going to re-use our `HelloController` we just created and just add a new `show` action.
 We'll add a line just below our last route, like this.

 ```elixir
 defmodule HelloPhoenix.Router do